Is Kiwi Good For High Blood Pressure?

 Past studies suggest folate intake may decrease blood pressure through increasing nitric oxide synthesis in endothelial cells which helps to open up the blood vessels.

 A study examined over 4,000 men and women over a 20 year span.
-They found a higher folate intake in young adulthood was associated with a lower risk of high blood pressure later in life 6.
+They found a higher folate intake in young adulthood was associated with a lower risk of high blood pressure later in life1.

 A recent study examined over 1,000 women and compared their blood pressure and folate levels.
-Their research found low folate levels were inversely associated with systolic and diastolic blood pressure 7.
+Their research found low folate levels were inversely associated with systolic and diastolic blood pressure2.

 Fiber

 There have been numerous studies showing a connection between a high fiber diet and a lower risk of high blood pressure.
-A recent study showed how people with type 2 Diabetes consumed a diet high in fiber and lowered their systolic pressure 15% 8.
+A recent study showed how people with type 2 Diabetes consumed a diet high in fiber and lowered their systolic pressure 15% ((The American Association for the Advancement of Science: High fiber diet associated with reduced CV risk in hypertension, type 2 diabetes patients)).

 When researchers examined 24 past trials, they concluded people with a low fiber intake were able to reduce their risk of high blood pressure by consuming more fiber.
-In addition, they found fiber intake lowered both systolic and diastolic blood pressure 9.
+In addition, they found fiber intake lowered both systolic and diastolic blood pressure ((National Center for Biotechnology Information: Dietary fiber and blood pressure: a meta-analysis of randomized placebo-controlled trials)).

 Kiwi Smoothie Tip: Adding frozen fruit, like kiwi or strawberries, instead of ice increases the nutrient density.
 It helps to have a powerful blender for the ice.
 The one I recommend has a 6 blade, multi-tiered shaft in the center.
 Check it out on Amazon by clicking right here, Nutri Ninja BL685 with Auto-iQ Technology.